 Today I’ll show you the basic outline for building an Instagram strategy.
 At least enough to get you started.
-If you want a custom strategy built for you, let’s talk.
-It’s one of my favourite client services right now.

 Everyone’s saying you need to build an Instagram strategy but it seem like no one is saying how, right?